 Cleaning • Honing • Polishing • Sealing • Grinding

 Baker’s Travertine Power Clean has proudly been in business since 1988.
 Starting out in carpet cleaning, we evolved into tile cleaning/repair and then transitioned into Travertine and natural stone finishing.
-Not satisfied with the standard and available products and tools to finish marble and almost nothing available specifically for travertine, we researched and developed our own unique abrasive system.
+Not satisfied with the standard and available products and tools to finish marble and almost nothing available specifically for travertine, we researched and developed our own unique A substance used to sand, scour, scrub, smooth or polish by removal of the original material.
+The amount of material removed is determined by the size of the abrasive particles used (ie: grit) Sandpaper, scouring powders and steel wool are examples of abrasives. system.
 Our system and powerful quality equipment provides great results in sometimes less than half the time than our top competitors.
 Request a quote from us today!

 HOW WE GOT STARTED